BlackArch/blackarch-iso/README.md

   ## misc directory
     contains certain files for development as well as a list of disabled tools. plus the upstream packages

-## etc folder
+## etc directory
-  this contains basic info that will be placed in the `/etc` folder. it contains the preconfigured hosts file, hostname file as well as systemd configurations, lightdm configurations, and will also hold xfce4 configurations and calamares configurations when they are installed. the configurations are located in the corresponding repositories which will be linked now. there will be more repositories linked that come in the NetInstall ISO and the Full ISO
+  this contains basic info that will be placed in the `/etc` directory. it contains the preconfigured hosts file, hostname file as well as systemd configurations, lightdm configurations, and will also hold xfce4 configurations and calamares configurations when they are installed. the configurations are located in the corresponding repositories which will be linked now. there will be more repositories linked that come in the NetInstall ISO and the Full ISO

    - [xfce config](https://github.com/BlackArch/blackarch-config-xfce)
    - [calamares](https://github.com/BlackArch/blackarch-config-calamares)
    - [X11/Xorg](https://github.com/BlackArch/blackarch-config-x11)